lasgroup/safe-adaptation-agents/README.md

 More generally, every parameter in the `configs.yaml` file can be easily changed when running either `scripts/no_adaptation_experiment.py` or `scripts/adaptation_experiment.py` by appending `--parameter` when running the script.

 ## Benchamrk
-We provide the results for our experiments in the `benchmark` folder.
-The following code snippet can be used to extract the results
+We provide the results for our experiments and a jupyter-notebook that summarizes them in the `benchmark` folder.